 '''

-MinT = TickTime - TickTime / 4
+MinT = NetTickTime - NetTickIntensity

-MaxT = TickTime + TickTime / 4
+MaxT = NetTickTime + NetTickTime / NetTickIntensity

 '''

-TickTime defaults to 60 (seconds).
+NetTickTime defaults to 60 seconds and NetTickIntensity defaults to 4.
 Thus, 45 < T < 75 seconds.

-Notice that all communicating nodes are to have the same TickTime value specified.
+Notice that all communicating nodes are to have the same NetTickTime and NetTickIntensity values specified, as it determines both the frequency of outgoing ticks and the expected frequency of incominging ticks.